learn-co-students/sinatra-activerecord-associations-v-000/README.md

 ## Objectives

-1. Create tables with ActiveRecord.
-2. Understand the primary key and foreign key.
+1. Understand primary and foreign key.
-4. Understand the has many/ belongs to relationship.
+2. Understand the has many/ belongs to relationship.

 ### Primary Keys